younginnovations/internship-challenges/front-end/slush-that/readme.md

 1. Send us an email at internship@yipl.com.np with the subject "Zeplin request for Internship Challenge" and wait for at least a day to hear from us.
 2. You'll receive an invite from a design tool called 'Zeplin'.
 To learn more about Zeplin, click here: https://zeplin.io/
 3. Using Zeplin, you'll be able to access and open a project called "Slush Nepal"
-4. Once opne, you'll  be able to see 3 different screens:
+4. Once open, you'll  be able to see 3 different screens:
  - Landing Page
  - FAQ
  - Final_Slush Nepal